yimingsu01/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Yiming Su is an undergraduate researcher at the University of Chicago.
 His research interests include software analysis using machine learning and computer vision.
 He is currently an undergraduate researcher in Prof. Shan Lu's group.
 He is also a computer vision researcher in [the MiiE lab](https://www.miielab.com/) and Prof. Michael Maire's group.

 In the little free time he has, he leads the UChicago CS:GO Varsity team and competes in the NACE Collegiate league.
-He also owns a used bike that he rides from, time to time, to the Lake Michigan and enjoys some natural anti-depressant.
+He also owns a used bike that he rides, from time to time, to the Lake Michigan and enjoys some natural anti-depressant.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} or my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}